Bachelor of Arts (B.A.)

 A major in biology at Barton provides you with a comprehensive understanding of living things.
 You will examine plants, animals, and microbes on a microscopic and macroscopic level.
 You will explore the molecules of life and discuss the relationship of living things to each other and their environment.
 Barton College biology students receive hands-on training using sampling and identification techniques in the lab and in the field.
 You will then put your learning to work in internships and gain practical experiences in a variety of settings.
 And, because of our extensive course offerings and the flexibility of our program, you will focus your studies to fit your interests.

-At Barton College, a student pursuing a Bachelor of Science degree in Biology can choose to focus his or her studies on life at the cellular, organismal, or environmental level.
+At Barton College, a student pursuing a Bachelor of Science degree in Biology can choose to focus his or her studies on life at the cellular or organismal level.
 Interested in DNA, protein, and signal transduction?
 Then the concentration in Cellular Biology is for you.
 Are you interested more in the structure, function, and evolution of plants and animals?
 Then the Organismal Biology concentration is the way to go.
-What about the relationship of organisms to one another and to the environment?
-The Environmental Biology concentration is for you.

 Courses for the concentrations include:

 - General Zoology

 - General Botany